Patient Education and FAQ’s

 • The septum

-If you had the bone of your nose cut, there are some pieces that can move if pressure is applied to them.
+If you had the bone of your nose cut, some pieces can move if pressure is applied to them.
 If you blow your nose, there is a chance that they could move.
 It is also possible that a stitch will pop out because of this.
-When we do a rhinoplasty, its common that have a septoplasty at the same time.
+When we do a rhinoplasty, it's common to have a septoplasty at the same time.
 This allows us to harvest some material to help build and shape your nose.
 If you blow too hard, you can potentially damage this.

 Return to the top